sheetalAS/Test/README.md

 3)Generate access toten in git and update in lwc.
 4)update endpoint url with your url.

-This lwc component saved my time in terms of writting apex and test class.
+This lwc component saved my time in terms of writting apex and test class.I have used postman for forming url and testing get and put.

 I took time to understand github API.I faced difficulty in forming valid endpoint url.But once it is ready didnot take much time to achieve this.